Decision on Premium Rate for Paid Family Leave Benefits and

 - Adjustment for commissions, premium taxes, administrative expenses, and profit.

-Accordingly, based on commonly accepted actuarial principles, the Superintendent has determined that the premium rate for Paid Family Leave benefits for coverage beginning January 1, 2022 shall remain at the level as the premium rate applicable for calendar year 2021, and be set at 0.506%, plus 0.005% for the Risk Adjustment for the COVID-19 claims paid under Chapter 25 of the Laws of 2020, for a total of 0.511% of an employee’s wages each pay period up to and not to exceed an annual maximum employee contribution of $423.71.
-If an employee’s contributions reach the annual maximum employee contribution of $423.71 before the end of the calendar year, the employee shall not be liable for any additional contributions for that year.& Employers shall collect employee contributions consistent with this Decision.
+Accordingly, based on commonly accepted actuarial principles, the Superintendent has determined that the premium rate for Paid Family Leave benefits for coverage beginning January 1, 2023 shall be reduced by 10% compared to the premium rate applicable for calendar year 2022.
+The rate will be set at 0.455% of an employee’s wages each pay period up to and not to exceed an annual maximum employee contribution of $399.43.
+The 0.005% Covid Surcharge included in the rates for 2021 and 2022 to cover COVID-19 claims paid under Chapter 25 of the Laws of 2020 will not be included in the 2023 rate.
+DFS calculations predict the COVID-19 surcharge collected from 2021 and 2022 will be sufficient to cover 2023 COVID-19 claims paid under Chapter 25 of the Laws of 2020.
+If an employee’s contributions reach the annual maximum employee contribution of $399.43 before the end of the calendar year, the employee shall not be liable for any additional contributions for that year.
+Employers shall collect employee contributions consistent with this Decision.

 All insurers offering Paid Family Leave benefits coverage in New York are requested to forward all Paid Family Leave benefits policy forms and rate submissions through the SERFF filing process.
 Policy forms and rate submissions are due October 1, 2022.
 Insurers are directed to the DFS website for submission instructions, the Model Rider, and the PFL checklist.

 Dated: September 1, 2022